agvantibo-again/NixOS4Gaming/README.md

 **For immediate mounting at boot** (useful for Steam game libraries), you need to specify your drives explicitly.
 Replace the automount.nix file with something like this:

-### Automount Template
-This should be disk agnostic and will handle mounting drives automatically.
-If you don't want automount, delete the import in `configuration.nix` as well as the `modules/disks` folder.

-**Current behavior**: Mounts disks when you click on them the first time (without asking for a password).

-**For immediate mounting at boot** (useful for Steam game libraries), you need to specify your drives explicitly.
-Replace the automount.nix file with something like this:

 ```nix
 # /etc/nixos/modules/disks/automount.nix
 { config, pkgs, ... }: